 Whether you enroll in one or both of the courses, you will have a rich, integrated, and enjoyable educational experience, immersed in American-style English and culture.

-COMMUNICATION STUDIES 1A (Session A or Session C).
+COMMUNICATION 1A (Session A or Session C).
 Public Speaking for Nonnative Speakers (4 units) Designed for nonnative speakers of English to increase fluency and vocabulary while improving presentation skills, language usage, reasoning, style, and delivery.
 P/NP or letter grading.

-COMMUNICATION STUDIES 1B (Session A or Session C).
+COMMUNICATION 1B (Session A or Session C).
 Learning American English and Culture from Movies (4 units) Designed for international students to increase fluency in conversational, American-style English and the underlying meaning of American popular culture through the disciplined study of current movies.
 P/NP or letter grading.